Rajpratik71/Mininet-wiki/Ideas.md

 **Projects**: The exact projects that participants would work on would depend on their interest and expertise.
 The projects are grouped in approximate order of difficulty as well as whether we have starter code.
 Projects should be approved as agreements between the potential mentor(s) and participant(s), based on mentor availability and interest, project impact, project difficulty, and participant interest, experience and knowledge.

 **Prerequisites**: In general, working on Mininet requires knowledge of Python and a sound understanding of computer networks, operating systems, and distributed systems (preferably at the undergraduate, masters or professional level.)
 Other specific projects may require knowledge of C and Unix/Linux systems programming and possibly kernel programming as well.
+And of course the main prerequisites are energy, enthusiasm, and the ability to learn and to teach yourself by doing  background research (including reading documentation, reading code, trying out ideas, and finding and consulting on-line and off-line references).
+And writing code and using git/github of course.

 **Process**: GSOC projects will follow the standard Mininet development process!